Mary Jones (physician): Early medical career and further education

 After ten years, at the age of 44, Jones decided to obtain further training at Woman's Medical College of Pennsylvania in 1872.
 In 1873, she also studied with Mary Corinna Putnam Jacobi in New York, learning about the clinical diagnosis and the latest scientific techniques in pathology.
-In 1875, Dr. Dixon Jones graduated and specialized in female reproductive diseases and in 1876, she started studying pathology with Dr. Charles Heitzman, a Hungarian-born immigrant, who was one of the founders of the American Dermatological Association.
+In 1875, Dr. Dixon Jones graduated and specialized in female reproductive diseases and 1876, she started studying pathology with Dr. Charles Heitzman, a Hungarian-born immigrant, who was one of the founders of the American Dermatological Association.
 She returned to New York at Post-Graduate Medical school and Hospital to further her knowledge.
-From 1882 to 1891, she was a gynecologist at the Women’s Hospital of Brooklyn.
+From 1882 to 1891, she was a gynecologist at the Women's Hospital of Brooklyn.
 She was well known for her surgical skills and performing radical procedures in the field of gynecological surgery.
 She performed many dangerous yet life-saving operations on women.
 Those operations involved fibroid tumors, various forms of uterine and ovarian cancer, and distinct forms of infection on the fallopian tubes.
 She focused on surgery by using resources that were available in New York, such as a course in gynecology from Benjamin Franklin Dawson.
 Dawson was the founder of the American Journal of Obstetrics and Disease of Women and Children and had great knowledge on the emerging gynecological speciality.
-In 1881, Dixon was running her own hospital as she was appointed chief medical officer of the Women’s Dispensary and Hospital of the city of Brooklyn, which provided her with many opportunities to pursue her gynecology surgery interest.
-A year later, she got into an argument with the reagents of board, which resulted in a disband of the first women hospital.
+In 1881, Dixon was running her own hospital as she was appointed chief medical officer of the Women's Dispensary and Hospital of the city of Brooklyn, which provided her with many opportunities to pursue her gynecology surgery interest.
+A year later, she got into an argument with the hospital's board of regents, which resulted in the first women hospital being disbanded.
 Five months later, Dixon incorporated a second institution with the same name.
 Her son, Charles N. Dixon Jones, who graduated in 1876 from Long Island Medical College Hospital, helped her run the hospital.

 Dixon remained settled within a medical subculture that was predominantly female.
 In 1872, she had other options to further her study such as University of Michigan, the Philadelphia college and New York Infirmary for Women and Children.
 However, she chose Pennsylvania and returned to Brooklyn to enhance her career strategies differing from her female peers.
-In the 19th century, the emergence of new specialities separate from general practice got many criticism from the public and the practitioners.
-Jones Dixon remained aspired throughout the whole process.
-Even though the accessibility of gynecology and gynecological surgery to women declined, Dixon persisted on promoting the new speciality.
+In the 19th century, the emergence of new specialties separate from general practice got much criticism from the public and the practitioners.
+Dixon Jones remained aspired throughout the whole process.
+Even though the accessibility of gynecology and gynecological surgery to women declined, Dixon persisted on promoting the new specialty.
 Many of her male colleagues understood the importance of her supporting enthusiastically to their modalities, which furthered her aspiration in medicine of gynecology.